-The SLAMICP library performs Iterative Closest Point matching focused on mobile robot self-localization and map creation based on LIDAR data.
+The SLAMICP library is a Free and Open Source library that performs Iterative Closest Point matching focused on mobile robot self-localization and map creation using LIDAR data.

 The Iterative Closest Point (ICP) is a matching technique used to determine the transformation matrix that minimizes the distance between point clouds.